,

 1. Excessive stress/excitement or panting: If a potential low-grade murmur is heard for the first time and the pet is very stressed or excited at the time of the visit, the vet may have the pet come back in a few weeks to reevaluate and see if the murmur is still present.

-2. Large breed dogs when they are growing: Sometimes the turbulence of blood flow can cause a distinct sound in larger breeds when they are still growing – this can be noticed at a young age and will usually resolve within by the age of 6 months.
+2. Large breed dogs when they are growing: Sometimes the turbulence of blood flow can cause a distinct innocent murmur in larger breeds when they are still growing – this can be noticed at a young age and will usually resolve within the age of 6 months.
 If it persists after this age, further tests are required.

 0 replies